r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 #### The Msf::Post Mixin
 ![msf-auxiliarys](http://i.cubeupload.com/cqF7gH.png)
 One of the first things that is done is the implementaion of the **class** Msf::Post mixin.<br />
-When you create a post module with this mixin, a lot of other mixins are also already included for all kinds of scenarios.
+When you create a post module with this mixin, a lot of other mixins are also already included.

     mixins loaded by Msf::Post method class